-The Committee shall endeavour to elect a Chairperson who has served on the
+The Committee shall endeavour to elect a Chairperson, for a 2-year term, who has served on the Committee a previous term as a local representative.

 The Chairperson or designate shall have observer status at meetings of the Presidents' Council with voice but no vote.
 The responsibility of the Chairperson includes attendance by the Chairperson or designate at the Presidents' Council meeting immediately subsequent to a meeting of the